dielomawsome/TechEd/CAP/CreateApplication.md

 ...
 ```

 The first line contains all the properties from your ``Incidents`` entity.
-While the other ones are straight forward, consider the ``employee_ID`` property.
-In your entity, you only have a ``employee`` property, so where does it come from? ``ownerEmployee_Id`` is an association to ``Employees``, as ``Incidents`` could have several key properties, the association on the database needs to point to all of these, therefore the CAP server creates a property ``<AssociationProperty>_<AssociatedEntityKey>`` for each key.
+While most of the fields ones are straight forward, consider the ``type_code`` property.
+In your entity, you only have a ``type`` property, so where does it come from? ``type_code`` is an association to ``Type``, as ``Incidents``, CAP creates a foreign key itself that follows the naming convention ``<AssociationProperty>_<AssociatedEntityKey>`.
+Once deployed you'll find these fields in your actual database.
+This *can* be a little confusing because sometimes in the annotations you refer to this key directly.

 To learn more about composition and associations, check out the [CAP help](https://cap.cloud.sap/docs/cds/cdl#associations)

-Once again, the CAP server has noticed the changes, you've made.
+Once again, the CAP server has noticed the changes you've made and will reload as soon as you save or add these files.

+There are example CSV files in the app provided in this repository if you're looking for some assistance.

 ### 6. Revisit the ``Incidents`` entity [http://localhost:4004/odata/v4/service/incident/Incidents](http://localhost:4004/odata/v4/service/incident/Incidents) in your browser.
 You now see the data exposed.

 <img src="../images/IncidentsService.png" width="500">

 When you revisit the ``Incidents`` entity, you might see something simlar but not this nicely-formatted JSON output above.
 This doesn’t mean you have made a mistake in the tutorial.
 Rather, this is just a formatted output.
 There are various chrome/edge extensions to install that will do this for you.

 And that’s it.
 You now have a full blown OData service, which complies with the OData standard and supports the respective queries without having to code anything but the data model and exposing the service itself.